Borscht: Haute cuisine

-In Ukraine borshch was popularized as a national dish by Cossack starshyna.
-In the 19th centuries some recipes used for cooking borshch in urban families would contain more than 20 ingredients, and among the rich it was not rare to consume several varieties of the dish during one meal.
+In Ukraine borshch was popularized as a national dish by the 19th century, when many recipes for cooking borshch had become known, some of which would contain more than 20 ingredients.
+Among the rich it was not unusual to have several varieties of the dish during one meal.
 One recipe preserved from that time includes ingredients such as cardamom, eggs, mushrooms and cherry.

-Russian and Polish aristocrats used to employ celebrated French chefs, who later presented their dishes as foreign curios back in France.
+Russian and Polish aristocrats used to employ celebrated French chefs, who later presented their dishes as foreign curiosity back in France.
 One of the first French chefs to do so was Marie-Antoine Carême, who worked briefly for Emperor Alexander I in 1819.
 In his take on borscht, the original Russian soup served only as inspiration for an extravagant haute cuisine dish with an air of eastern exoticism.
 Apart from vegetables and beet sour, his recipe calls for a roast chicken, a fried chicken, a duck, a piece of veal, an oxtail, a marrow bone, one pound of bacon, and six large sausages, and suggests serving with beef quenelles, deviled eggs and croûtons.

 Auguste Escoffier, Carême's apprentice, who was mostly fascinated by the soup's vivid ruby-red color, simplified his master's recipe, while also securing the place of potage bortsch (lit. 'borscht soup') in French cuisine.
 Urbain Dubois and Émile Bernard, both of whom had been employed at Polish aristocratic courts, presented borscht to the French public as a Polish soup; their cookbook, La cuisine classique, published in 1856, contains a borscht recipe under the descriptive name, potage au jus de betteraves à la polonaise (lit.
 'Polish-style beet-juice soup'), which had been changed to potage barsch à la polonaise by the third edition in 1868.
 In 1867, beetroot borscht was served, along with herrings, sturgeon, coulibiac, Pozharsky cutlets and vinaigrette salad, at a Russian-themed dinner at the International Exposition in Paris, strengthening its international association with Russian culture.

 Global spread

 A modern bowl of dark-red borscht garnished with a dollop of sour cream and a parsley leaf.
 Note the bubbles of oil, making borscht close to vinegret.

 Over the course of the 19th and 20th centuries, borscht's popularity spread beyond its Slavic homeland, largely due to such factors as territorial expansion of the Russian Empire, Russia's growing political clout and cultural stature, and waves of emigration out of the country.
 As Russia grew to cover most of northern and central Eurasia, borscht was introduced to the cuisines of various peoples inhabiting the territories both within and adjacent to the empire, from Finland to the Caucasus and Iran, to Central Asia and China, to Alaska (Russian America).

 Borscht's westward expansion was less successful; Germans used to scoff at the soup along with other East European fare.
-What helped the spread of borscht, however, was the popularization by various haute cuisine chefs who had their own dishes to present to West Europe.